 Remember history.
 Advance equality.
 Celebrate accomplishments.
 Formerly known as Meet the Blind Month, the National Federation of the Blind celebrates the organized blind movement during October.
 Throughout the month, our members conduct a variety of outreach activities in their local communities.
 Many of these activities center on White Cane Awareness Day which is October 15.

-Where the Blind Work Webinar
+- October 21: Where the Blind Work Webinar

 White Cane Awareness Day

 The National Federation of the Blind celebrates White Cane Awareness Day every year on October 15.
 For blind people, the white cane is an essential tool that gives us the ability to achieve a full and independent life.
 It allows us to move freely and safely from place to place—whether it's at work, at school, or around our neighborhoods.

 Anyone can encourage their local government to issue a White Cane Awareness Day Proclamation.
 This is a great way to involve your local community and educate the public about the blind.
 Please print out either the White Cane Awareness Day Proclamation (HTML) or the White Cane Awareness Day Proclamation (Word) and share it with your local administration.

 - Louisiana Governor John Bel Edwards declares October 2022 Blind Equality Achievement Month.

 - Salt Lake City Utah Mayor Erin Mendenhall declares October 15, 2022 White Cane Safety Day.

 Our sighted friends often ask for advice regarding what they should do or say when meeting a blind person.
 Blind people are ordinary people, so please don't be nervous around us.
 We are also highly capable people, so please don’t grab our arms, our canes, or our guide dogs if we haven't asked you to do so.
 For more tips, read our courtesy rules of blindness.